 In 2004 – 2005 with a grant from the Texas Education Agency, CASETA collaborated with the North Texas Institute for Educators on the Visual Arts (NTIEVA) at the University of North Texas to design and develop instructional materials on early Texas art for teachers in the elementary and middle school environment.
-Using work by early Texas artists the NTIEVA team designed three prototype units which can be accessed and downloaded at the websites indicated by clicking on the links:
+Using work by early Texas artists the NTIEVA team designed three prototype units.

 Documenting Life, Land and Culture

 A unit on exploring early Texas was developed by Heather White, a graduate student at the University of North Texas.
 It can be accessed here:

 Curriculum resources on Hispanic Art in Texas are also available on the NTIEVA website.
 They can be accessed here: